bnnm/frontend/ripping-guidelines.md

 For raw data without extension (extracted from bigfiles), using `.vgmstream` + TXTH is a good compromise.

 #### Exceptions:
+- bigfiles/zip-like containers may contain names; try to use them if possible
 - for files inside bigfiles without filenames, use recognizable patterns like `(container-name)_(file-number).(extension)`.
 - when moving files in a bunch of directories into root, you may put the tilde-separated path into the name, e.g. `level1~action.mus`
 - you may change common extensions that get hijacked by players to our designated fake ones if necessary (e.g. `.OGG` -> `.LOGG`, `.WAV` > `.LWAV`, etc)
 - you may name `.TXTP`, `.*SF` and other fake formats you create anything
 - differing tracks between regional versions in the same dir may use suffix indicating region in square brackets, e.g. `track1 [US].mus`
 - movie files may be prefixed like `(mov) intro.bik`, however just putting them in a `movie/` subfolder is simpler
+- mobile games sometimes download files then rename them to a hashed name; should be renamed to the original name if possible

 ### Try to keep main audio (i.e. not movies) in the root of the 7z archive
 You may add a few folders to organize crowded sets, but there is no need to keep folders 1:1 like the original game (folders like `files/audio/bgm/stages/...` don't really benefit much) .